LaserHydra/Backpacks/README.md

 ### Keep on wipe permissions

-If you want to allow backpacks of specific players or groups to retain different items than the default (`Clear on wipe` > `Default ruleset`), then you may do so via permissions.
-Each ruleset defined in the `Clear on wipe` > `Rulesets by permission` config option will cause the plugin to generate a permission of the format `backpacks.keeponwipe.<name>`, which assigns that ruleset to the corresponding players or groups.
+If you want to allow backpacks of specific players or groups to retain different items across wipes than the default (`Clear on wipe` > `Default ruleset`), then you may do so via permissions.
+Each ruleset defined in the `Clear on wipe` > `Rulesets by permission` config option will cause the plugin to generate a permission of the format `backpacks.keeponwipe.<name>`.
+Granting that permission assigns that ruleset to the corresponding players or groups.

 The following permissions come with the plugin's **default configuration**.